By Dady Chery

-Haitians, who were kidnapped into slavery from Africa and have been isolated on an island for over 300 years, are as close to being an indigenous people as the few indigenous tribes now remaining in some parts of the world.
-The control of our ports by the US, the rapid influx of many tens of thousands of additional people from the world over into a country slightly smaller than Maryland, the overburden on an already fragile infrastructure by these wealthy invaders, all constitute a public-health emergency.
+Haitians, who were kidnapped into slavery from Africa and have been isolated on an island for over 300 years, are as close to being an indigenous people as the few indigenous tribes that now remain in some parts of the world.
+The control of our ports by the US, the rapid influx of many tens of thousands of additional people into a country slightly smaller than Maryland, the burden of these wealthy invaders on an already fragile infrastructure, all constitute a public-health emergency.
 If the Nepalese MINUSTAH soldiers had not contaminated Haiti, sooner or later another group would have brought a different epidemic.
-This is what happens when an indigenous people become exposed to invaders.
+This is what happens when indigenous people are exposed to invaders.

 New influx of troops, NGOs after earthquake

 On November 17, 2010 for example, residents of Cap Haitien rose up against the UN and threatened to set fire to the Nepalese MINUSTAH base where 16-year Gerard Jean Gilles was strangled in August.
 No one has been prosecuted for the murder of this Haitian teenager.
 No one has even been interviewed.
-The previous day MINUSTAH troops threw tear-gas canisters into the home of the judge charged with the case and injured his daughter.
-In addition, the UN escorted out of the country a key witness who had been subpoenad by the judge and was scheduled to meet with him.
-During the November 17 protest, armed Nepalese and Chilean MINUSTAH troops met the protestors and shot one dead, in the back.
+One day before that, MINUSTAH troops threw tear-gas canisters into the home of the judge charged with the case and injured his daughter.
+In addition, the UN escorted out of the country a key witness who had been subpoenaed by the judge and was scheduled to meet with him.
+During the November 17 protest, armed Nepalese and Chilean MINUSTAH troops shot one protestor dead, in the back.
 Haitians barricaded the roads and fought back with rocks, sticks, and molotov cocktails.
 Until then UN troops had killed Haitians with impunity.